Divide-By-0/blog/content/posts/zkemail.md

 Finally, the data gets sent to a smart contract to verify the signature.
 Recall that we need a smart contract in order to ensure the integrity of the DNS keys.

+# Clientside Privacy

+For absolute user privacy, we ideally want to prove emails on the client side.
+Since manual client side-proofs usually aren't the most user friendly option, a compromise is to allow client-side proving for privacy enthusiasts, but default to a permissionless network of server-side provers for most people (where it's easy for someone to host their own such relayers).
+The world we absolutely want to avoid is having to trust a single organization to maintain your privacy for you.

+To this end, we have a multiprong strategy for efficient client side proofs with privacy.
+Since the circom circuits range from 1 million constraints without body verification to 3-8+ million with body verification, these proofs can take upwards of minutes and several CPUs on a user's browser.
+The same proving on 128-core machines can take less than 5 seconds; a permissionless network of provers is a decent fallback for users who care about efficiency, but trust the prover to maintain their privacy (or don't care about their privacy).

+Luckily, we can also utilize recursive halo2 proofs to be able to get both speedy proofs and short proof size and verification.
+We do this by proving a fast but large proof on the client side, and sending that privacy preserving proof to a generic halo2 aggregation machine (or a permissionless network of them) that recursively compresses that proof on a 64+ core computer (but still sub-cents cheap per proof) in mere seconds to one that can be verified on-chain efficiently.
+This is luckily enabled by the PSE snark-verifier library, and we use Axiom's variant for speed improvements.
+We expect this to take on the order of 10 seconds on a clients computer and on the order of ~20 seconds on the server to compress.

 # What will you build, anon?

-So far, in addition to creating zk-email, we've
+So far, in addition to creating zk-email in circom, Sora and I are improving and shipping a version in halo2 that we're polishing up right now into an SDK that should make it far easier to write your own proofs.
+We've also:

-- collaborated with [Nozee](https://github.com/sehyunc/nozee) (consisting of [Sehyun](https://github.com/sehyunc), [Kaylee](https://github.com/kayleegeorge), and [Emma](https://github.com/emmaguo13)) to adapt this to JWTs and make the first [email-address-based anonymous message board](nozee.xyz) that only reveals your email domain.
+- Collaborated with [Nozee](https://github.com/sehyunc/nozee) (consisting of [Sehyun](https://github.com/sehyunc), [Kaylee](https://github.com/kayleegeorge), and [Emma](https://github.com/emmaguo13)) to adapt this to JWTs and make the first [email-address-based anonymous message board](nozee.xyz) that only reveals your email domain.

 - isolated the regex with [Katat](https://katat.me/) and [Jern](https://www.linkedin.com/in/teeramet-jern-kunpittaya) into an independent Circom library and CLI tool, [zk-regex](https://github.com/zk-email-verify/zk-regex/), and are working with folks from [Privacy & Scaling Explorations](https://github.com/privacy-scaling-explorations/) for a next-gen version in Halo2, along with various theoretical cryptography and circuit improvements to make the circuits lightning fast and easy to generate new regexes for.

-- co-led the 0xPARC SRP to lead a team to ship decentralized anonymous KYC: you prove you've passed KYC checks from e.g. Coinbase and Airbnb, and this lets you prove that you're a unique person.
-Coinbase and Airbnb would have to collude in order to break your anonymity -- we sort of have the power to construct MPC-style assumptions over any set of companies now!
+- Co-led the 0xPARC SRP where one team is shipping decentralized anonymous KYC: users prove they've passed KYC checks from e.g. Coinbase and Airbnb, and this lets them prove that they are a unique person.
+If your nullifier is the hash of both email signatures, Coinbase and Airbnb would have to collude in order to break your anonymity.
+Generalizing this construction gives us the ability to MPC-style assumptions over any set of email senders/companies now, even without their permission!

-- supported the tech behind a [peer to peer venmo to usdc bridge](https://devfolio.co/projects/zkpp-23ef) hackathon project!
+- Enabled the tech behind a [peer to peer Venmo to USDC bridge](https://devfolio.co/projects/zkpp-23ef) hackathon project!

 Here are a few more applications you could make using zk-email: